rebeid/cloud-build-demo/README.md

 # cloud-build-demo

-A simple web app and a Cloud Build config file with simple build steps
+A sample web app and a Cloud Build config file with simple build steps